 Child-Parent Psychotherapy Training

-Training in child-parent psychotherapy at the Child Trauma Research Program occurs through a number of different models.
-Below we describe the models and provide contact and cost information where appropriate.
+Training in child-parent psychotherapy at the Child Trauma Research Program occurs through a number of different models, described below.

 National Child Traumatic Stress Network Learning Collaboratives

 - Child-parent psychotherapy is disseminated through the Learning Collaborative (LC) model of the National Child Traumatic Stress Network (NCTSN; nctsn.org).